Midland County Court Records

 Midland County Civil Court Records

 Civil litigation in Midland County is split across courts based on the amount in controversy and the nature of the claim.
-District courts handle cases in which the amount exceeds the statutory minimum (generally above $200 in district court, though concurrent jurisdiction with county courts at law exists for amounts between $500 and $500,000).
-The County Courts at Law share concurrent jurisdiction with the district courts for civil cases where the amount in controversy exceeds $500 but does not exceed $500,000.
-They also serve as the proper venue for eminent-domain and condemnation proceedings and hear Texas Workers’ Compensation Commission appeals.
+District courts handle cases exceeding the statutory minimum (generally above $200, though concurrent jurisdiction with the county courts at law exists for amounts between $500 and $500,000).
+The County Courts at Law share that concurrent jurisdiction for civil cases where the amount exceeds $500 but does not exceed $500,000.
+They also serve as the proper venue for eminent-domain and condemnation proceedings and hear Texas Workers Compensation Commission appeals.

 Types of Civil Records